MetPX/sarracenia/docs/source/How2Guides/source.rst

 to download the file in order to determine that it is uninteresting.
 An example would be weather warnings.
 The file names might include weather warnings for an entire country.
-If consumers are only interested in downloading warnings that are local to them, then, a data source could use the on_post hook in order to add additional headers to the message.
+If consumers are only interested in downloading warnings that are local to them, then, a data source could use the on_post hook in order to add additional headers to the notification message.

 .. note::
   With great flexibility comes great potential for harm.
 The path names should include as much information as possible as sarracenia is built to optimize routing using them.
 Additional meta-data should be used to supplement, rather than replace, the built-in routing.

-To add headers to messages being posted, one can use header option.
+To add headers to notification messages being posted, one can use header option.
 In a configuration file, add the following statements::

   header CAP_province=Ontario
   header CAP_area-desc=Uxbridge%20-%20Beaverton%20-%20Northern%20Durham%20Region
   header CAP_polygon=43.9984,-79.2175 43.9988,-79.219 44.2212,-79.3158 44.4664,-79.2343 44.5121,-79.1451 44.5135,-79.1415 44.5136,-79.1411 44.5137,-79.1407 44.5138,-79.14 44.5169,-79.0917 44.517,-79.0879 44.5169,-79.0823 44.218,-78.7659 44.0832,-78.7047 43.9984,-79.2175

-So that when a file advertisement is posted, it will include the headers with the given values.
+So that when a file notification message is posted, it will include the headers with the given values.
 This example is artificial in that it statically assigns the header values which is appropriate to simple cases.
-For this specific case, it is likely more appropriate to implement a specialized on_post plugin for Common Alerting Protocol files to extract the above header information and place it in the message headers for each alert.
+For this specific case, it is likely more appropriate to implement a specialized on_post plugin for Common Alerting Protocol files to extract the above header information and place it in the notification message headers for each alert.